 It’s interesting to talk to people who stack and point out to them that if their downline stacks, then they won’t make any money.
 Almost universally, they’ll tell you that they don’t allow people in their downlines to stack!
 If a company wants to have a level commission and have it work the way it’s designed, the company must find a way to eliminate stacking.
 There are three ways for companies to deal with stacking:

-Passive.
-Set up rules that make stacking less viable (or not at all viable).
+- Passive.
+Set up rules so that stacking doesn’t work.

 Let’s talk through each of these options.